This sourdough babka recipe is made from sweet and soft brioche bread, filled with smooth dark chocolate.

 - Bake and brush with sugar syrup

-- Turn the mixer on medium and keep it mixing for around 10-15 minutes until the sticky dough starts to strengthen and come together and pull away cleanly from the sides of the bowl.
-If the mixer gets too hot, turn it off for 5 minutes and let the dough rest.
+- Turn the mixer on medium and keep it mixing for around 12-15 minutes until the sticky dough strengthens and comes together and pulls away cleanly from the sides of the bowl.

-- Once finished mixing, leave the dough to rest for a few minutes then grab a piece and see if you can stretch it out really thin so it’s almost see-through, without it tearing.
-This is called the 'window pane' effect and shows proper gluten development.
+- Once finished mixing, leave the dough to rest for a few minutes, then grab a piece and see if you can stretch it out thin so it’s almost see-through, without it tearing.
+This is called the ‘windowpane test’ and shows proper gluten development.

 Mixing by hand

-- Knead in the butter, a few cubes at a time.
-The butter is going to make the dough very very sticky.
+Add the flour, sugar, salt, eggs, milk, and starter in a bowl.
+Use a fork to mix it into a shaggy dough.
+Tip the dough onto a floured work surface and knead it for 5 minutes to develop the gluten.
+Knead in the butter, a few cubes at a time.
+The butter is going to make the dough very, very sticky.
 Slap and fold the dough on the bench to create strength.
 Slap it down, and fold it over.

-- Once all the butter has been incorporated, slap and fold for a minute or so more, then leave the dough to rest for 10 minutes.
-After 10 minutes come back to it and keep slapping and folding for 10 minutes or more until you feel and see the dough become strong and glossy.
+Once all the butter has been incorporated, slap and fold for a minute or so more, then leave the dough to rest for 10 minutes.
+After 10 minutes, return to it and keep slapping and folding for 10 minutes or more until you feel and see the dough become strong and glossy.
 If at any point you need another break, take it!
-It's easier coming back to it with clean hands, and the dough does well with a rest
+It’s easier coming back to it with clean hands, and the dough does well with a rest.

 Bulk fermentation

-- It needs to bulk out by at least 50-60%.
-This will take around 4-6 hours depending on temperature.
-Don't rush this rise.
-It's an important one and will set the standard for any future rising the babka will do.
-You can create a warm and humid proofing spot by placing a large mug of boiled water in a turned-off oven and putting the dough in there.
+- You can create a warm and humid proofing spot by placing a large mug of boiled water in a turned-off oven and putting the dough in there.
 Replace the water with freshly boiled water as it cools down.

 Day 2